CristinaVolk/test-wordpress-project/README.md

 The page `Our courses` uses the fetch request pulling the posts from the wordpress website.

 Additional information:
-Have used the styles.modules.css approach (consider the code looks more neat) and left casual style.css for the components from third-party libs.
+ - Have used the styles.modules.css approach (consider the code looks more neat) and left casual style.css for the components from third-party libs.
 Partially covered with the tests.

+ - The translation has not been realized by me only the button has implemented to switch the language.
+However, I am able to make it work with the i18n react lib.
+I have done it in both projects I was helping to develop at work and organisation.
+In my honest opinion it's a pleasant and easy to use one.

 ## Available Scripts